khulnasoft/integrations-core/hdfs_datanode/README.md

 ### Installation

-The HDFS DataNode check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your DataNodes.
+The HDFS DataNode check is included in the [Khulnasoft Agent][3] package, so you don't need to install anything else on your DataNodes.

 ### Configuration